 NovelMarketing.com, featuring Jim Rubart and Thomas Umstattd Jr.

 Writing Excuses, featuring Brandon Sanderson, Mary Robinette Kowal, Dan Wells and Howard Tayler.

 The Author Hangout, featuring a variety of indie authors and their marketing strategies.
-Fiction as well as nonfiction.
+Focusing on fiction.

 (Phyllis also recommends buying the audio from writers’ conferences and listening to those as you drive or exercise.)